 This instrument measures the refractive wavefront – a small beam of light is directed into the eye, reflects from the retina at the back of the eye, it can measure from multiple specific points externally, the tiniest deviation of the light ray as it exits the eye through the pupil, thus revealing any abnormalities within the entire optical system.

 LenSx® Femtosecond Laser Assisted Cataract Surgery

-As one of the first providers of eye laser surgery in Western Australia, Perth Laser Vision has always been at the forefront of the latest eye surgery technologies.
+As one of the first specialist providers of laser eye surgery in WA, Perth Laser Vision has always been at the forefront of the latest eye surgery technologies.
 Now, the LenSx® laser is the first of its kind in Western Australia, offering the incomparable benefits of laser cataract surgery to our patients.